MuhammedIrshath49/MuhammedIrshath49/README.md

 - 👋 Hi, I’m @MuhammedIrshath49
-- 👀 I’m interested in ...
-Full-Stack Development
+- 👀 I’m interested in Full-Stack Development
-- 🌱 I’m currently learning ...
-Software Engineering
+- 🌱 I’m currently learning ML
-- 📫 How to reach me ...
-Instagram: @middystreetphotography
+- 📫 How to reach me via Instagram: @m.i.ddy

 <!---
 MuhammedIrshath49/MuhammedIrshath49 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.